Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

 For the past twenty years, he has worked for many top San Francisco Sushi Restaurants like Ozumo and Yoshi’s.
 Now at 65, Mr. Hirata is still actively working as a Sushi Chef, as well as connecting Japan and the U.S. through food.

 I had a chance to talk to him about his unique experience.

 Q: Why did you come to the United States?

-Hirata: I always wanted to live overseas, like Spain.
+Hirata: I always wanted to live overseas, like in Spain.
 After visiting many countries in Europe, I came to the U.S.

 H: No, never.
-I never thought about becoming a chef, let alone Sushi Chef.
+I never thought about becoming a chef, let alone a Sushi Chef.
 After graduating from college, I got a dishwasher job in Berkeley.
 Then I worked at non-Japanese restaurants so I could practice my English.
 I worked as a dishwasher, kitchen helper, dining assistant manager.
 I did almost all the positions in a restaurant.

 Q: When did you become a Sushi Chef?

 H: When I was forty-five.

 H: I always loved the ocean, though I was born and raised in Tokyo.
 My family had a second house by the beautiful ocean in Izu.
 We visited there frequently.
 When I traveled Europe, I visited many fish markets, bought and cooked fish.
 I wanted to use my Japanese heritage, so that was why I chose Sushi.

 Q: Which restaurants did you work in?